ASU-EGR304-2025-F-203/EGR304-203.github.io/docs/06-team-block-diagram.md

 The diagram shown above was our first attempt at a simplifcation of our idea into a demo where each microcontroller has at least one analog sensor or actuator with the required filters, amplifiers, or drivers.

 **Notes from this iteration:**
- 1. We didn't realize our boards all needed to communicate to at least one other board.
+ 1. We didn't realize our boards all needed to communicate to at least one other board. <br>
- 2. Manny's board was initially planned to include a motor with a door latch solenoid, plus limit switches to determine when the door was open or closed.
+ 2. Manny's board was initially planned to include a motor with a door latch solenoid, plus limit switches to determine when the door was open or closed. <br>
  3. We believed it necessary to have both a voltage sensor and a current sensor. <br>

  ## Final Iteration